 Nothing herein constitutes an offer of employment for any definite period of time.
-The employment relationship is "at-will" which affords you and the Company the right to terminate the relationship at any time for no reason or any reason not otherwise prohibited by law.
-Upon termination of your employment, all employee perquisites, entitlements and benefits will immediately cease, except as otherwise provided for in these Terms, or as otherwise provided under the relevant benefit plans.
+The employment relationship is "at-will," which affords you and the Company the right to terminate the relationship at any time for no reason or any reason not otherwise prohibited by law.
+Upon termination of your employment, all employee perquisites, entitlements and benefits will immediately cease, except as otherwise provided for in these Terms, or as otherwise provided under the relevant plan documents.

 Arbitration of Disputes.
+Note; This provision may not be desired by all counterparties.
+Thus, may want to delete, as some companies may view this as undesirable.

-Any controversy or dispute relating to your employment with or separation from the Company will be resolved in accordance with the Company’s Employment Arbitration Policy as described in the Principles of Employment (Appendix XXX) which are incorporated herein by reference.
+Any controversy or dispute relating to your employment with or separation from the Company will be resolved by confidential, binding arbitration, in accordance with the Company’s policies, procedures, or employee handbook, which are incorporated herein by reference.

 Effectiveness of Terms; Merger of Terms.

-This letter describes the Company's conditional offer of employment.
-This offer is conditioned on the consummation of a transaction in which the Company and/or certain of its affiliates acquire a controlling interest in Enron’s North American Gas and Electric Trading Business.
-In the event that this transaction is not consummated for any reason, the terms of this offer shall be considered null and void, and these Terms shall have no force or effect.
-Any other documents, discussions or agreements that you may have had with us are not part of our offer unless they are described in these Terms, including the Company’s Principles of Employment which you must read carefully, sign and return as part of accepting our offer.
+This agreement describes the Company's conditional offer of employment.
+This offer is conditioned on the consummation of the Transaction.
+In the event that the Transaction is not consummated for any reason, the terms of this document shall be considered null and void, and these Terms shall have no force or effect.
+Any other documents, discussions or agreements that you may have had with the Company are not part of this document unless they are described in these Terms, including the Company’s policies, handbooks, code of ethics, principles of employment, or other terms and conditions of employment, which you must read carefully, as part of accepting our offer.
 These Terms may not be modified or amended except by a written agreement signed by both you and the Company.

 General Conditions Governing your Employment.

-Throughout your employment you will be subject to the Company’s Principles of Employment, the Employee Handbook described therein, the Code of Conduct and the Statement of Business Practices, as well as other Company policies and procedures that may be in effect from time to time.
+Throughout your employment you will be subject to the Company’s policies, handbooks, procedures, employment principles, code of ethics, and other policies, as specifically described in Attachment ___, as well as other Company policies and procedures that may be in effect from time to time.

 Severability.